ummer-shell/azure-cicd-project/README.md

 8. Set-up a service connnection to the azure app service project via projet settings

-9. (Optional) If you are on the free tier of azure, you will need to set-up a Self-hosted pipeline agent.
+9. (Optional) If you are on the free tier of azure, you will need to set-up a self-hosted pipeline agent.
 This can be done via the following tutorial https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops

 10. Navigate to pipelines in the azure devops project, and add a new pipeline.
 Provide permissions to connect to your github repository and select the [azure-pipelines-for-self-hosted-agent.yml](./azure-pipelines-for-self-hosted-agent.yml).

-11. Edit the file to with the required parameters as shown below:
+11. Edit the file with the required parameters that match your resource names as shown by the example below:
     ![Pipeline parameters](./Screenshots/azure-pipeline-parameters.PNG)

 12. Create the pipeline, and the build will commence.
 A successful implementation of the pipeline is below.
 This will run each time a change is committed to github:
     ![Azure buildjob success](./Screenshots/successful-run-buildjob.PNG)

 13. (Optional) The final stage is load testing the deployed application.
-Thhis was done via the [locust](https://docs.locust.io/en/stable/what-is-locust.html).
+This was done via the [locust](https://docs.locust.io/en/stable/what-is-locust.html) library.
 The test was specified by the `locustfile.py` and can be run by the following command:
     ```bash
     # Run locust tests with 100 users and 5 sec in between request
     locust --host https://udacity-flask-cicd-project.azurewebsites.net/ --headless -u 100 -r 5